jasonewall/hex/hex_repo/README.md

 ORM using the API declared in [hex/hexql](http://github.com/thejayvm/hex/hexql)

-Use the `QueryLanguage` defined in JILL.
+Use the `QueryLanguage` helpers by creating a static import for them.

     import static hex.ql.QueryLangauge.*